gto76/python-cheatsheet/README.md

 import <package>           # Imports a built-in or '<package>/__init__.py'. import <package>.<module>  # Imports a built-in or '<package>/<module>.py'.
 ```
-* **Package is a collection of modules, but it can also define its own objects, classes, etc.**
+* **Package is a collection of modules, but it can also define its own functions, classes, etc.**
 * **On a filesystem this corresponds to a directory of Python files with an optional init script.**
 * **Running `'import <package>'` does not automatically provide access to the package's modules unless they are explicitly imported in the `'<package>/__init__.py'` script.**
 * **Directory of the file that is passed to python command serves as a root of local imports.**